geek-10/demo-repo/README.md

 # Demo

-Hey There!, I am learning Github!
+## Hey There!

+This is my journey on learning github.